actions-marketplace-validations/ticoraap_sftp-mirror/README.md

-# SFTP mirror
+# TransIP SFTP mirror

+Unofficial TransIP SFTP mirror.

 Uses [lftp](https://lftp.yar.ru/) to mirror a local directory to a SFTP server using username/password authentication.

 Can be used for mirroring to TransIP webhosting.

-**Be warned** this action deletes anything in remote directory that is not in the local directory
+**Be warned** this action deletes anything in the remote directory that is not in the local directory

 ## Example